waqil52/JSExercise/README.md

 Node must be installed to run these program.

-Install first and

-Clone and Go to the project directory and use node 'filename' to execute file in command line
+Install Node first then Clone this project and Access each Folder directory and use node 'filename' to execute file in command line

 Ex: